apocop/apocop.githup.io/_drafts/2020-01-08-lets-make-a-tokenizer-part-4.md

                     rule_index += 1
 ```

 First order of business is to check if the token is an exception.
-If it is
+If it is,
 add the exceptions value to accepted tokens.
-Remember the key, value here is
+Remember the dictionary *key* is
-is the exception token and the value is the list with the curated tokens.
+is the exception token and the value is a list with the curated tokens.
 `accepted_tokens`.
 If a token isn't an exception, we check it against it each
 against each rule.
 If the token fails a rule, (or the token is matched by the
 regex), it is immediately broken into its constituent groups defined by the